diana-perales/diana-perales.github.io/aboutme.md

 <div style="background-color:#f9f9f9; padding:20px; border-radius:8px; margin-bottom:20px;">
   <h3>How It Started</h3>
      My interest in parasitology began during my time as a volunteer at the Villa Michelle Animal Shelter in Mayagüez, Puerto Rico, where I assisted the on-site veterinarian.
 There, I was first exposed to parasites such as nematodes, *sparking my curiosity about host-parasite interactions*.
 What truly solidified my passion was reaching out to the parasitologist at my university (UPRM) to pursue a hands-on research opportunity.
-That decision led me to Dr. Sean Locke, whose mentorship introduced me to the world of parasitology.
+That decision led me to Dr. Sean Locke, whose mentorship guided me to develop my own *undergrad. research on cercariae (baby parasites) from freshwater bodies in Puerto Rico*.

 </div>